Six-Functor Formalisms I : Constructing functors using category of simplices: Introduction

 The two papers written by Liu and Zheng involves simplicial tools to extend the six functor formalism from smaller to bigger categories (schemes to algebraic stacks for example).
 The crucial groundbreaking idea due to them is constructing the \textit{Enhanced Operation Map} which is a morphism between simplicial sets encoding all the six functors and important properties like base change, projection formula.
 They also developed an algorithm called the DESCENT program which is a method to extend the formalism from a smaller subcategory to the bigger category using the Enhanced Operation Map.
 Recently, Mann's thesis (\cite{mann2022padic}) uses a simpler convenient notion of a \textit{3-functor formalism} and proves analogous results of the DESCENT program in order to construct six functor formalism for $p$-torsion etale sheaves associated to a small $v$-stack.
 Although the notion of $3$-functor formalism is much easier to explain and understand, but the construction of such formalisms still uses crucial theorems proved by Liu and Zheng which are very technical and hard to understand.
 Liu and Zheng prove a technical statement (\cite[Proposition 2.1.4]{Gluerestnerv}) which is used repeatedly to construct the Enhanced operation map.
 In this article, we reprove a simpler version of this technical statement (\cref{mainthm}) which is sufficient enough for studying the six functor formalism.
 Let us motivate this technical statement by revisiting the extraordinary pushforward map in the context of \'etale cohomology of schemes.\\

 Let $f: X \to Y$ be a separated morphism of finite type of quasi-compact and quasi-separated schemes and $\Lambda$ be a torsion ring.
-We have the extraordinary pushforward map which when restricted to open immersions is the map $f_{\#}$ and to proper morphisms the map $f_*$.
+We have the extraordinary pushforward map which when restricted to open immersions is the map $f_{\#}$ and to proper morphisms the map $f_*$ (here $D(X,\Lambda)$ is the derived category of $\Lambda$-constructible \'etale sheaves on $X$).
 The construction of $f_!$ involves the general theory of gluing two psuedofunctors developed by Deligne (\cite[Section 3]{Delignecohomologyproper}).
 Let us briefly recall the setup of the construction. \begin{definition} For any morphism $f$ as above, we consider the $2$-category of compactifications $\op{Sch}^{\op{comp}} $ whose objects are schemes and morphisms are triangles

 where $j$ is open and $p$ is proper. \end{definition} It is important to note that one can compose morphisms of such form due to Nagata's theorem of compactification.
 Then one can define a pseudo-functor $F_c: \op{Sch}^{\op{comp}} \to \op{Cat}_1$ which sends a scheme $X$ to $D(X,\Lambda)$ and a triangle of the form above to the composition $p_* \circ j_{\#}$ (here $\op{Cat}_1$ denotes the $2$-category of categories).
 The theory of gluing in $2$-categories tell us that the functor $F_c$ can be extended to a functor $f_!$ from the category $\op{Sch}'$ consisting of schemes where morphisms are separated and finite type.
 In other words, the diagram